 Always clear the meter operation time and fault counters before putting the meter into operation.
 Clear the battery operation time counters after replacing a battery.
-See Resetting Accumulators and Clearing Log Files in Chapter 6 for information on how to clear the operation and fault counters in your meter.
+See Reset of Accumulators and Log Files in Chapter 6 for information on how to clear the operation and fault counters in your meter.